phreaknik/phonon-network/README.md

 The `assetId` parameter is for internal accounting of assets held by a card.
 Its value is entirely subjective and is only referenced by the user's interface to the card.
 If a user wishes for `assetId=0` to represent Ethereum and `assetId=1` to represent Bitcoin, that is equivalent to the reverse.

+When combined with the network references specified above, a user can easily determine which network this phonon pertains to.
+A typical transfer might be prefaced by the sender providing the relevant network reference in addition to the static phonon (i.e. not containing the private key).
+However, the exact proof mechanism is left up to the implementor.

 ## Deposits

 A phonon can be added to the card with the following pseudocode: